 Remember to keep your consequences simple and direct, and step away from power struggles when they happen.
 Work on one or two behaviors at a time, match one privilege to one task, and give your child an opportunity to earn their privileges every day.
 For more ideas, you might also check out “why don’t consequences work for my teen”.
 Good luck!

-Megan Devine LCPC is a 1-on-1 Coach for the Total Transformation Program.
+Megan Devine LCPC is a parent coach for the Total Transformation Program.